Rindge Dam

 Rindge Dam is a 100 ft dam on Malibu Creek in the Santa Monica Mountains of Southern California.
 Located in Malibu Creek State Park, it sits just northeast of Malibu Canyon Road, and is partially visible from the turnouts south of the tunnel.
+The dam, a major obstacle to river wildlife, is due to be removed with demolition work beginning in 2025 and finishing in 2035.